top of page

 MHACG Clubhouses

-About the Clubhouses
+About Clubhouses

-The Youth Clubhouses are a community based, peer-driven recovery program that encourages positive peer, family and community involvement.
+The Clubhouses are a community based, peer-driven recovery program that encourages positive peer, family and community involvement.

-The Clubhouses promote long-term recovery through recreation, pro-social activities, skill building opportunities, education, and activities centered on overall health and wellness.
+We promote long-term recovery through recreation, pro-social activities, skill building opportunities, education, and activities centered on overall health and wellness.

 Community connections are designed to educate youth, families, and professionals to build sustaining positive support systems.
 We foster opportunities within the community for youth to overcome the current culture of addiction.